midonet/midonet/DEVELOPMENT.md

 * java 8 jdk
 * rpm
 * ronn to build man pages
+* gcc to build native libraries

+**NOTE**: The gcc version installed should be 4.8.5 because the test framework used to run unit tests over the native libraries that MidoNet uses requires the code to be compiled with this version.

 You will also need to install the protobufs compiler, version 2.6.1 from [here](https://github.com/google/protobuf/releases/tag/v2.6.0).
 Use